FoxNest.info

 We now have polymer sealants for pet's teeth just like they do for humans !

-A base coat is applied after professional cleaning and polishing under anesthesia and costs $20.
-And we also have a take home kit ($20) for you to apply the prolong the effect of the sealant.
+A base coat is applied after professional cleaning and polishing under anesthesia and costs $25.

 Exams:

-As most of our clients already know, we recommend twice a year wellness exams for your pet and we do the mid year wellness exam for free !
-During these exams ... and any other time you bring your pet to us for a problem ... we take a close look at your pets gums, teeth, tongue, and throat ever vigilant for gingivitis, tarter, ulcers, cancer, and abscess'.
+As most of our clients already know, we recommend twice a year wellness exams for your pet and we do the mid year wellness exam for just $15.
+During these exams ... and any other time you bring your pet to us for a problem ... we take a close look at your pets gums, teeth, tongue, and throat ever vigilant for gingivitis, peridontal disease, tarter, ulcers, cancer, and abscess'.
 If your pet has oral hygiene issues, we'll point them out for you.

 If you're willing to train your pet into accepting a tooth brush ... not always easy ... no other method of oral hygiene works better.

-It's important to use a veterinary toothpaste.
-They're designed to be swallowed and the pH in the mouth of cats and dogs is quite different than in humans.
+Don't use a toothpaste designed for humans It's fairly important to use a veterinary toothpaste.
+They're designed to be swallowed without causing stomach upset and the pet toothpastes have an acidity or pH that is compatable with cats and dogs.

-This is my favorite for most pets; no brush needed.
-Oral Gel is an enzymatic cleaner and excellent at dissolving plaque, destroying bad breath, and keeping gums healthy.
-But you have to apply it to the teeth and gums with your finger, so it still requires some effort and an agreeable pet.
+This is my favorite for most pets because it works almost as well as using tooth paste and a brush but it's a lot easier.
+Oral Gel is an antiseptic cleaner and excellent at dissolving plaque, destroying bad breath, and keeping gums healthy.
+No Brushing needed.
+But you have to apply it to the teeth and gums with either a squirt nozzle or your finger , so it still requires some effort and an agreeable pet.

 BioTene Oral Ointment: